Suicide (Durkheim book): Catholics and Protestants

 Durkheim explores the differing suicide rates among Protestants and Catholics, arguing that stronger social control among Catholics results in lower suicide rates.
 According to Durkheim, Catholic society has normal levels of integration while Protestant society has low levels.

 This interpretation has been contested.
 Durkheim may have over-generalized.
 He took most of his data from earlier researchers, notably Adolph Wagner and Henry Morselli, but they had been more careful in generalizing from their data.
 Indeed, later researchers found that the Protestant–Catholic differences in suicide seemed to be limited to German-speaking Europe, thus suggesting a need to account for other contributing factors.
 Despite its limitations, Durkheim's work on suicide has influenced proponents of control theory, and is often mentioned as a classic sociological study.

 Jean Baechler sharply critiques Durkheim's correlation between religion and suicide, asserting that the degree of cohesion within a religious community does not determine the protective value against suicide, as Durkheim suggests.
 Baechler states, "there is no intelligible relationship possible between (the) various religions and suicide".
 Furthermore, he argues that "the differences in social cohesion determined by the various religions are a pure Durkheimian fantasy: assuming they exist, it is unclear what standard one could use to measure them".
-Regarding to Baechler, the religious element plays a minimal role, and each concrete suicide results from a complex individual biography, in which religion is a minor factor.
+According to Baechler, the religious element is only a minor factor when compared to peoples' complex individual biographies.